eskadmase/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal - script that converts a number from  base 2 to base 10
-12-combinations - script that prints all posible cobinations of two letters 13-print_float -script that prints two decimal place of a number
+12-combinations - script that prints all posible cobinations of two letters 13-print_float -script that prints two decimal place of a number 100-decimal_to_hexadecimal - script that converts a number from base 10 to base 16